-But, the right brain hemisphere is the emotional side of the brain.
-It deals with empathetic thoughts and intuition.
+The right brain hemisphere, on the contrary, is known as the emotional side of the brain.
+It is responsible for processing emotions and deals with empathetic thoughts and intuition.

 Now that we’ve defined the left brain and right brain hemispheres.
 Let’s discuss the specific characteristics of the right brain and left brain.

-Located in the right cerebral hemisphere lies our intuitive thinking and emotional state.
-Those who are creative and spiritual are often right brain dominant.
-Here are common traits of right brained thinkers:
+The right cerebral hemisphere is responsible for our intuitive thinking and emotional states.
+Right brain dominant are often creative and spiritual.
+Here are some of the common traits of right-brained thinkers:

 - Holistic Thinking